-If you feel that little surge of anxiety when you have an outstanding task to complete, then this post is for you.
+If you feel that brief wave of anxiety when you have an outstanding task to complete, this post is for you.

-Lately I’ve been feeling overwhelmed with the things I have to do and have noticed that I am not able to start tasks, I find myself scrolling through Facebook instead.
-I’m sure I am not the only one who is not able to complete important tasks, so I thought I’d write a post on what I do to help myself when this happens to me.
+I’ve been feeling swamped with the tasks I have to do and have recognised that I cannot start tasks, I scroll through Facebook instead.
+I’m certain I am not the only one who cannot complete necessary tasks, so I thought I’d address this in a post, explaining how I overcome this.

 What is getting anxious and not being able to start a task like?

-I am going to give you one of my recent examples.
-I had some things to sort for my accountant and I was able to conveniently put it to the back of my mind, but it annoyingly kept popping on my ‘todo’ lists.
+Here is one of my recent examples.
+I had work to complete for my accountant and I could try to ignore it, but it kept appearing on my ‘to-do’ list.

-When I thought of the work that I had to do for my accountant, I felt anxious and immediately did something else, usually mindless scrolling on Facebook.
+When I thought of the work that I was ignoring I felt anxious and did something else instead, scrolling on Facebook.

-Over a period of time, I noticed that it wasn’t just the stuff for the accountant that I was putting off.
-I was also putting off
+I realised that it wasn’t just work for the accountant I was putting off.
+I was also procrastinating on,

 - Anything work related

-- you can add your own ‘things that you put off’ to this list
+- Add your own ‘things that you put off’ to this list

 What is a competing demand?

 I’m a psychologist (as many of you know) and run websites and online courses.
-I also do housework, cooking, cleaning, laundry, and ….. .
+I also do housework, cooking, cleaning, laundry and walk the dog.